whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 That startled them.
 Another rustle swept through the Hall.

-&#8220;But we need a road for the machines, a broad and well-founded road from our funicular terminus at Eastwall Station.
+&#8220;But we need a road for the machines, a broad and well-founded road from our funicular terminus at Eastwall Station, down to the Calicar Barran&#8217;.
+Ironic, isn't it, that the worst of the journey will be the short stretch from the mountains down to the desert, here?
 With the hard topography, the only realistic route runs along the country between Tonor&oacute;n and Merides.
 Our engineers and workers cannot fulfill such a great work in a land that is the frontier of battle.

 &#8220;For the best of reasons, the Furnace desires peace between you.
 That is why I am here.&#8221;